middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/summer-study.md

 ---
-slug: "/pages/ii-ug-college-policies/ug-policies/academics/summer-study"
+slug: /pages/ii-ug-college-policies/ug-policies/academics/summer-study
-date: "2021-05-01"
+date: 2021-05-01
-title: "B.1.g.
-Summer Study"
+title: B.1.g.
+Summer Study
 ---
 **1\.
 General**

 a.
 The Curriculum Committee is responsible for the general administration of the Summer Study academic program.
 All courses must be approved first by the Curriculum Committee, which may make or suggest adjustments in proposed courses in consultation with those concerned, and then by the vice president for Academic Affairs/dean of the faculty (VPAA/DOF) who, in consultation with other College administrators, will review proposed courses for logistical and financial feasibility.
 Only courses approved by both the Curriculum Committee and the VPAA/DOF will be offered.